zacarias-wichipu-com/Theatrical-Players-Refactoring-Kata/README.md

 Acknowledgements
 ----------------
-Thankyou to Martin Fowler for kindly giving permission to use his code.
+Thank you to Martin Fowler for kindly giving permission to use his code.

 Thanks also to Fran Iglesias for the teachings and for sharing his knowledge and experience in the [Object Calisthenics refactoring exercises series](https://www.youtube.com/watch?v=Y666Sa9fcTU) of the Emily